National Anthem of Honduras: Lyrics

 In its entirety, the anthem is a brief chronology of Honduran history.
 The anthem consists of the chorus and seven verses.
 For official functions and school exercises, only the chorus and seventh verse are sung, which was ordered in the late 1920s by minister Presentacion Centeno during the presidency of Miguel Paz Barahona.
+During sport events where brevity is essential, a shorter, abridged version is performed which usually consists of only one repeat of the chorus and a section of the verse.

 The chorus, which is sung before and after the seventh verse, is a description of Honduras's chief national symbols, the flag and the coat of arms.
 The seventh verse is a patriotic call to duty to Hondurans to defend the flag and the nation.

 By the time Hondurans complete their sixth year of elementary education, they will have memorised and been taught the meaning of the chorus and all seven stanzas.
 For graduations in middle school, high school, university or another type of graduation, an exam will be done based on a questionnaire of the National Anthem.